INOVA-Technology/Zombie-Smack-Down/README.md

 To play just run the ZSD command!

-And to update your current version just run:
+To update your current version just run:
     ZSD -u

+To see how to play just run
+    ZSD -h

 To-do List:
 * Add highscore list (hopefully global)